Version: stable

 PARAMETERS

-the name of the option to get:
+option string the name of the option to set.
+The value is provided in the value parameter:

 RETURNS

-the option value, or nil in case of error. |
+status number, nil the value 1, or nil in case of error.

-the error message, or nil if no error occurred. |
+error string, nil the error message, or nil if no error occurred.

 PARAMETERS